 The physical size and weight of the Canon 30D and the Canon 40D are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 30D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 40D is somewhat larger (3 percent) than the Canon 30D.
-Moreover, the 40D is slightly heavier (5 percent) than the 30D.
+Moreover, the 40D is markedly heavier (5 percent) than the 30D.
 In this context, it is worth noting that neither the 30D nor the 40D are weather-sealed.